U.S. Bancorp (USB)

 U.S. Bancorp Trailing 12-Month Efficiency Ratio

-For the next 12 months, Wall Street expects U.S. Bancorp to maintain its trailing one-year ratio with a projection of 58.3%.
+For the next 12 months, Wall Street expects U.S. Bancorp to rein in some of its expenses as it anticipates an efficiency ratio of 57.6%.

 7. Earnings Per Share

-U.S. Bancorp’s EPS grew at a remarkable 7.7% compounded annual growth rate over the last five years, higher than its 4% annualized revenue growth.
-This tells us the company became more profitable on a per-share basis as it expanded.
+U.S. Bancorp’s EPS grew at an unimpressive 8.5% compounded annual growth rate over the last five years.
+On the bright side, this performance was better than its 4.4% annualized revenue growth and tells us the company became more profitable on a per-share basis as it expanded.

 Like with revenue, we analyze EPS over a shorter period to see if we are missing a change in the business.

-For U.S. Bancorp, its two-year annual EPS growth of 14% was higher than its five-year trend.
-We love it when earnings growth accelerates, especially when it accelerates off an already high base.
+For U.S. Bancorp, its two-year annual EPS growth of 18.7% was higher than its five-year trend.
+This acceleration made it one of the faster-growing banking companies in recent history.

 8. Tangible Book Value Per Share (TBVPS)